dfuse-io/docs/content/docs/reference/search/_index.md

     - the value has 64 characters or less
     - there are no more than 3 keys (for unauthenticated calls)

 If you need more than 3 key/values or want more than 64 bytes of value data, contact us to get a _dfuse Events Key_ for your contract.

+{{< note >}}
-NOTE: If your `auth_key` is invalid or used within the wrong contract account, normal restrictions apply.
+If your `auth_key` is invalid or used within the wrong contract account, normal restrictions apply.
+{{< /note >}}

 ## Search Query Language Specs

 **dfuse Search** uses a simplified query language to reach unparalleled and predictable performances.

 It is similar to GitHub's query language for issues and pull requests: it has a default `AND` operator between each query term. _Search_ adds a simple, one-level `OR` layer enclosed in parentheses.

 You can enclose parameters using double-quotes after the `:`, or use a single keyword.
 For example: `auth:eoscanadacom` or `auth:"eoscanadacom"`.

 **Boolean support**: only `true` and `false` have special meaning when not using quotes: `input:true` queries for a boolean value, while `input:"true"` searches for a string value.

-### Example queries
+## Example queries

 * `account:eosio.token receiver:eosio.token (data.from:eoscanadacom OR data.to:eoscanadacom)`
 * `(auth:eoscanadacom OR receiver:eoscanadacom)`